 Sunday, October 12 | 4:00 pm (ET)

 Connect with leaders in the field of otolaryngology, including residents and early- and mid-career otolaryngologists, at the Medical Student Speed Mentoring Event.
 This engaging event offers a lively discussion about the field and provides valuable tips for successfully applying to residency programs.
+This is a first-come, first-served event and it is expected to hit maximum capacity.
+Students should arrive early to get a seat.

 Additional Events